 - Assembled dimensions: 45L x 26.5W x 59H inches (114L x 67W x 150H cm)

 - Console: Time, speed, RPM, distance, odometer, calories, watts, pulse, Bluetooth

 - Extras: Bottle holder, tablet holder

 9900 Frame construction

 The ProGear 9900 stepper/elliptical machine features a durable steel frame, combining cylindrical, ovalized, and rectangular bars in its structure.
 The base frame, along with the pedal bars, is coated with a black powder finish, while the upright mast is gray; these are the only colors available for this machine.
-The paint finish is chip-resistant and corrosion-resistant.
+In addition, the paint finish is chip-resistant and corrosion-resistant.

 Compared to the average front-drive elliptical, this machine is considerably smaller.
 Its footprint is only 45″L x 26.5″W (114 x 67 cm), while its height reaches approximately 59″ (150 cm).
 However, it is advisable to leave at least two feet of clearance all around it for ease of access and safe usage.

-Despite its small footprint, the machine is relatively heavy.
+Despite its tiny footprint, the machine is relatively heavy.
 It weighs over 116 lbs (53 kg), so it is advisable to be transported by two persons.
-However, once assembled, its relocation can be done with ease via the small wheels integrated into its front bar.
+However, once assembled, its relocation can be done quickly via the small wheels integrated into its front bar.